whoisryosuke/r3f-next-starter/README.md

 ### Where is Canvas?

 The `<Canvas>` is located in `src\components\layout\canvas.jsx`.
 You can add any components here you want to share across all scenes (like a similar camera, lighting, etc).

+### Importing R3F components

+The rule is: you have to dynamically import any React component that uses ThreeJS/R3F components if it's the **top-level one**.
+Once you dynamically import that React component -- it can contain other ThreeJS/R3F component without dynamic imports.

+See the `/pages/` and `/components/canvas/` for examples.

 ## Tips